stevepryde/kevlar/README.md

 However, loading dynamic modules means the modules themselves need to contain a lot of boilerplate in order to expose the C-style FFI.
-You end up adding complexity essentially just to avoid including the test harness setup code in each test.
+You end up adding complexity (not to mention several 'unsafe' blocks) essentially just to avoid including the test harness setup code in each test.
 But this only matters if your test harness is very large.

 The solution proposed by this crate is to provide the Test Harness as a light-weight add-on that you can use to bootstrap your tests in